9th Division (Vietnam): Vietnam War

 On 20 July 1974, the PAVN formed 4th Corps comprising the division, the 7th Division, the 24th Artillery Regiment, the 71st Anti-aircraft Regiment, the 429th Sapper Regiment and three signal battalions.

 From 24 to 31 March 1975, the division made repeated attacks on Chơn Thành Camp, losing at least 18 tanks and 340 killed before the defending Vietnamese Rangers of the 31st Ranger Group successfully evacuated the camp on the night of 31 March/1 April.

-In early April, the division was assigned to the 232nd Group which also included the 3rd and 5th Divisions.
+In early April, the division was assigned to the 232nd Group which also included the 3rd Division and 5th Division.
 The division began attacks on ARVN positions on the western approaches to Saigon.
 On 30 April, the division entered Saigon and captured the headquarters of the ARVN Capital Military District.

 Cambodian–Vietnamese War

 From 18 to 26 November 1984, some 2,000 troops of the division attacked Khmer People's National Liberation Armed Forces forces in the Nong Chan Refugee Camp, capturing the base after a week of fighting.